Deadly defect found in another version of Takata airbags

 Included in the recall Wednesday are more than 116,000 BMW 3-Series cars from the 1999 to 2001 model years.
 About 8,000 definitely have faulty inflators and should be parked, BMW said.
 The rest can still be driven.

-In addition, certain Audi, Honda, Toyota and Mitsubishi vehicles made from 1995 to 2000 also are being recalled, but information on which models was not available Wednesday.
+In addition, certain Audi, Honda, Toyota and Mitsubishi vehicles made from 1995 to 2000 also are being recalled, but information on which models were not available Wednesday.

 Toyota and Honda said they’re still figuring out which models will have to be recalled.
 U.S. safety regulators said they were told by Mitsubishi that the only U.S. vehicle affected is the 1998 through 2000 Montero.
 A company spokesman was seeking more information.

-In a statement, Audi said it is investigating whether any 1997 to 1999 model year A4, A6, A8, or TT vehicles are affected in the U.S.
+A message was left Wednesday for Audi, which is Volkswagen’s luxury brand.

-The U.S. National Highway Traffic Safety Administration said in a statementthat it is in discussions with automakers about the recalls.
+In a prepared statement, the U.S. National Highway Traffic Safety Administration said it’s in discussions with the automakers about the recalls.
 It urged owners to search for recalls in the coming weeks by entering their vehicle identification number at www.nhtsa.dot.gov/recalls

 In the BMW recalls, the company is recommending that people stop driving certain 1999 323i and 328i sedans made from July of 1998 through January of 1999.
 Spokesman Oleg Satanovsky said those cars have inflators that were made at a Takata factory and are known to be faulty because they were manufactured before production improvements.